Shohei-Takata/Fast-optimal-entrainment/README.md

 Python library for calculating floquet vectors and simulating dynamics.

 The codes in this repository implement the methodologies described in
-Takata, S., Kato, Y., & Nakao, H. (2021).
+S. Takata, Y. Kato, & H. Nakao,(2021).
 Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(9), 093124.

 Please cite this paper when you use the codes.